-We’re not sure if Mexican American actress Sarah Ramírez is a fan of drinking Cosmopolitans, but the Grey’s Anatomy star and Tony Award-winning actress is probably going to have to learn how to throw a couple back with her new friends from Sex and the City.
+We’re not sure if Mexican American actress Sarah Ramírez is a fan of drinking Cosmopolitans, but the Grey’s Anatomy star and Tony Award-winning actress is probably going to have to learn how to throw a couple back with their new friends from Sex and the City.

 Ramírez has been cast as a series regular on And Just Like That…, the HBO Max reboot of the hit series Sex and the City, which ran on HBO for six seasons from 1998 to 2004.
-She will play Che Diaz, a non-binary, queer stand-up comedian and podcast host.
+They will play Che Diaz, a non-binary, queer stand-up comedian and podcast host.

 “Everyone at And Just Like That… is beyond thrilled that a dynamically talented actor such as Sara Ramírez has joined the Sex and the City family,” executive producer Michael Patrick King said in a statement.
 “Sara is a one-of-a-kind talent, equally at home with comedy and drama–and we feel excited and inspired to create this new character for the show.”